The Chinese Art of Creating Wealth

 Wealth as a religion

 The worship of the God of Wealth is integral to Chinese culture.
-It dates back to when the idea of wealth first appeared in Chinese societies.
+It dates back to the earliest appearance of the idea of wealth in Chinese societies.

 But wealth is not just material riches.
 It includes abundance, prosperity, and good fortune.

 This concern with wealth permeates every aspect of daily life.
-If you have lived in a predominantly Chinese society, statues of the God of Wealth, auspicious words and signs are abundant, and greetings are centred around wealth.
-“Gong Xi Fa Cai” (恭喜發財) reflects the importance of wealth as a central theme in social interactions.
+If you have lived in a predominantly Chinese society, statues of the God of Wealth, auspicious words and signs, and greetings centred around wealth are abundant.
+“Gong Xi Fa Cai” (恭喜發財) reflects the centrality of wealth in social interactions.

 Principles of Creating Wealth